-The Contractor shall provide portable fire fighting equipment in line with the Building Code of Australia and the relevant state building code.
+The provision of portable fire fighting equipment in line with the Building Code of Australia and the relevant state building code.
 All emergency equipment including portable fire extinguisher, hose reels, hydrants are maintained and inspected by a qualified contractor in accordance with the relevant legislation and Australian standards.